microsoft/pxt-calliope/docs/device/foil-circuits.md

 ![](/static/mb/device/croc-clips/microbitattached.jpg)

-Cut the thinest strip of foil possible and roll it into a cable.
+Cut the thinnest strip of foil possible and roll it into a cable.
 You can also try to fold, whatever works for you.
 Build two of those wires.

 ![](/static/mb/device/croc-clips/foilcut.jpg)